jeamarie/rock-paper-scissors-game/README.md

 JavaScript Project: Rock Paper Scissors

-Do you have what it takes to be the Bato-Bato-Pik champion!
+Do you have what it takes to be the Bato-Bato-Pik champion?
 Battle against the computer in this game of Rock, Papers, Scissors!

 Guidelines:
 1. Type your choice of weapon in the prompt.
 Options should be: rock, paper, or scissors.